akela-lang/akela/README.md

 * Dataframe - For doing vector math and writing and reading vectors to and from CSV files
 * JSON - A JSON parser and stringify library
 * Coverage - Generate and analyze code coverage of tests
-* Centipede - The Centipede DAG description language parser; is a file format for compiler ASTs and will be used for testing the AST output of the Akela parser
+* Centipede - The parser for Akela object notation which feels like a light-weight mix of JSON and XML.
+It is used for configuration and to describe DAGs (syntax trees)
+* Lava - A parser of a subset of markdown which is used for testing scripts (automated testing)

-The Cobble, Dataframe, JSON, and Centipede subprojects are very useful for the automated testing of the Akela compiler.
+The Cobble, Dataframe, JSON, Centipede, and Lava subprojects are very useful for the automated testing of the Akela compiler.
 When these subprojects are re-written in Akela they will be useful as a comparison to the C versions.